15 things in Tallinn you can’t miss — the medieval, the memorial and the modern

 The standout St Olaf’s Church in Tallinn

 Standing atop Toompea Hill is a castle that’s been in use going as far back as the 9th century.
-The decision to build the structure on a hill was a strategic one, as it made it easier to defend against invaders.
+The decision to build the structure on a hill was a strategic one.
+Its elevated position made it easier to defend against invaders.

 Feeling very small standing by the walls of Toompea Castle in Tallinn

 You can only visit the town hall on weekdays by making an advanced appointment, preferably 3 days in advance.
-The timetable varies, so check the website before planning your visit.
+The timetable varies, so check the website before you visit.

 Entering Town Hall Square in Tallinn

-Once you enter the front door, you can instantly see you’re in a medieval-style restaurant.
-From the large wooden beams and candlesticks on the ceiling, to the staff in costume, the intrigue builds further.
+Remnants of a medieval period hit you the second you step inside.
+From the large wooden beams and candlesticks on the ceiling, to the staff in costume, it screams authenticity.

 In truth, Olde Hansa is a little on the touristy side, given its medieval novelty.
-However, it’s also a selling point of the restaurant, which makes you keen to try the experience for yourself.
+However, it’s also a big selling point of the restaurant, and makes for a unique foodie experience.

-Olde Hansa food menu – must-try things in Tallinn
+Olde Hansa food menu — what to see in Tallinn

 On the menu is everything they would’ve eaten during medieval times — and potatoes are nowhere in sight.
 Even for a curious foodie, I’d no idea what to order.